Down Memory Lane

 "Near the edge of the Pacific is the Lake Shrine, a park an acre in size. . . .

 "There's also a retreat near San Diego for renunciants which boasts a restaurant specializing in mushroomburgers, and another restaurant in Hollywood which offers curry dishes.

 SRF has changed since 1960.
 After Daya Mata (1914–2010), another Mormon-raised soul, Mrinalini Mata - Merna Loy Brown, (1931-2017), born in Wichita, Kansas - was elected the fourth SRF president in 2011.
 She had then served as SRF's vice president since 1966 and their editor-in-chief after the death of Tara Mata (born Laurie Virginia Pratt, 1900-71).

 "Editors come, editor-presidents go."
-SRF may seem to value people with editor skills.
+SRF could value people with editor prowess.

 Mathison, Richard R. Faiths, Cults and Sects of America: From Atheism to Zen.
 New York: Bobbs-Merrill, 1960. ⍽▢⍽ Self-Realization Fellowship is also there (p.
 188-95).

 Williamson, Lola.
 Transcendent in America: Hindu-Inspired Meditation Movements as New Religion.
 Paperback ed.
 New York: New York University Press, 2010. ⍽▢⍽ The book contains information about Self-Realization fellowship (p.
 55-80) among others, presented fifty years after Mathison's book.
 The two together offer rather broad insights into SRF's history.
 The surrender to a guru is brought into focus in her work.
 Guru-surrender is a crucial element in many HIMMs (Hindu-inspired meditation movements).

 USER'S GUIDE: [Link]|

 © 1999–2017, Tormod Kinnes, MPhil.
 [Email] ᴥ Disclaimer: [Link]